cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 > API, however, this KEM would not be secure, so we have preferred to address
 > hybrid KEMs that use elliptic curves directly.

+The security requirements for groups used with the schemes in this document are laid out in {{security-groups}}.

 ## Key Derivation Functions {#kdfs}

 A Key Derivation Function (KDF) is a function that a function that produces